 My purpose is to educate you about your own inherently adequate design and your vast capacity to move well.
 In your body made conscious by intelligent movement and profound breathing, you find energy and a fiercely protective immune system.
 You reduce pain, injury and discomfort.
 Ultimately, you improve life options and enjoyment.

 Bring me your broken bones, your new hips, old knees, and tired spirit, and let’s figure out how to breathe free and be free of pain.”

-In the late 1990’s, Conklin transitioned from a career in law – intending to provide health law advocacy – to teaching from what was then called the Pilates Method of Physical and Mental Conditioning – and actually providing health advocacy.
-Twenty years of teaching full-time began with pilates education through the teacher training program of The Pilates Studio of the Midwest in Chicago, and The Pilates Center in Boulder, CO.
-Several intensives with Michael Miller Pilates and pilates-elder, Mary Bowen, kept the technique intellectual and fascinating.
+In the late 1990’s, Conklin transitioned from a career in law intending to provide health law advocacy, to actually providing health advocacy by teaching from what was then called the Pilates Method of Physical and Mental Conditioning.
+In 1997, Conklin completed the teacher training program of The Pilates Studio of the Midwest in Chicago, and continued learning through intensives at The Pilates Center in Boulder, CO.
+Several immersives with Michael Miller Pilates, and pilates-elder, Mary Bowen, kept the technique intellectual and fascinating.
 Studies continued with Madeline Black, Michele Larsson, and Virginia Nicholas.
 Kathleen’s teaching is enhanced with techniques from Feldenkreis Method, Alexander Technique, Eric Franklin Method, NVI (neurovascular integration), and profound experiences with the Anatomy in Clay program in Colorado and Dissection Anatomy at the UW, Madison.

-Conklin is collaborating with Amber Ault, Ph.D., MSW, and author, on workshops to educate about the mental and emotional healing possibilities of brain structure reintegration through rational, conscious and imaginative movement.
+Conklin is collaborating on workshops to educate about the mental and emotional healing possibilities of brain structure reintegration through rational, conscious and imaginative movement.